csrhddlam/csrhddlam.github.io/index.md

 I am a Ph.D. candidate in Computer Science at Johns Hopkins University, advised by [Bloomberg Distinguished Professor](https://en.wikipedia.org/wiki/Bloomberg_Distinguished_Professorships) [Alan Yuille](https://cs.jhu.edu/~ayuille/).
 Before that, I received M.S. in Electrical Engineering from University of California, Los Angeles and B.S. in Information Engineering from Shanghai Jiao Tong University.
 I also spent two years as a student researcher at Google and had wonderful summers at Allen Institute for Artificial Intelligence, and TuSimple.

-My research interest is computer vision with focuses on long-range modeling and scene segmentation.
+My research interest is computer vision with focuses on long-range modeling.

 I will join Facebook AI Research as a research scientist after graduation.

 ## News

-- Check out our [iBOT](https://arxiv.org/abs/2111.07832) for masked image modeling with an online tokenizer.
+- [iBOT](https://arxiv.org/abs/2111.07832) for masked image modeling with an online tokenizer is accepted to ICLR 2022.
 - [DeepLab2](https://github.com/google-research/deeplab2) has been released, with [MaX-DeepLab](https://github.com/google-research/deeplab2/blob/main/g3doc/projects/max_deeplab.md) and [Axial-DeepLab](https://github.com/google-research/deeplab2/blob/main/g3doc/projects/axial_deeplab.md) officially re-implemented in TensorFlow2.
 - [MaX-DeepLab](https://arxiv.org/abs/2012.00759), accepted to CVPR 2021, achieves 51.3% PQ on COCO with an end-to-end **Ma**sk **X**former.
 - [CO2](https://arxiv.org/abs/2010.02217) accepted to ICLR 2021.